FindMySchool LogoFindMySchool

 For Year 7 entry, the school is oversubscribed.
 In the most recent admissions cycle, 162 places were offered to 246 applications (a 1.52:1 ratio).
 Allocation is by distance and Catholic criteria where applicable.
 Families should contact Northumberland admissions for current distance information, as this varies year by year.
 Sixth form entry (Year 12) requires meeting published GCSE thresholds.

 The school consists of six teaching blocks named after Northern Saints.
 Recent capital improvements include a new sixth form building (St Cuthbert block), a new sports hall, and expanded main hall.
-The school has a chapel positioned at the heart of the campus, sports facilities, ICT suites, science laboratories, and design technology workshops including woodwork and textiles areas.
+The school has a chapel positioned central to the campus, sports facilities, ICT suites, science laboratories, and design technology workshops including woodwork and textiles areas.
 A lodge building serves additional functions.

 The sixth form occupies a newly built facility opened in summer 2025.
 The school offers A-level and other Level 3 qualifications across subjects including Drama, Further Maths, French, Spanish, History, Psychology, and Business Studies.
 In 2024, 43% of leavers progressed to university, 21% to apprenticeships, 21% to employment, and 5% to further education.
 Entry requires meeting published GCSE thresholds; students are assessed individually regardless of prior school attendance.